Robert Henry Codrington

 Robert Henry Codrington (15 September 1830, Wroughton, Wiltshire – 11 September 1922) was an Anglican priest and anthropologist who made the first study of Melanesian society and culture.
 His work is still held as a classic of ethnography.

 Codrington wrote, "One of the first duties of a missionary is to try to understand the people among whom he works," and he himself reflected a deep commitment to this value.
 Codrington worked as headmaster of the Melanesian Mission school on Norfolk Island from 1867 to 1887.
 Over his many years with the Melanesian people, he gained a deep knowledge of their society, languages, and customs through a close association with them.
 He also intensively studied "Melanesian languages", including the Mota language.

+He popularized the use of the word "mana" in the West, and described mana "as a generalized power that is perceived in objects appearing in any sense out of the ordinary, or that is acquired by persons who possess them."